Multi-scale Laplacian community detection in heterogeneous networks: Discussion and conclusion

-A further crucial feature to consider about the structural organization of heterogeneous networks is the possible existence of a subset of {\em metastable} nodes that, depending on the scale of observation of the network, can switch the community to which they belong.
-Understanding the general features of this class of nodes can be in principle particularly relevant for controllability aims in complex networks.
-For instance, one can expect this switching behavior on different scales $\tau$ can play a central role in the formation of attractors as expected for synchronization dynamics in hierarchic modular networks \cite{Villegas2014,Villegas2016}.
-A similarly central role may be played in the metastable dynamics in human brain networks, where hubs have been elucidated to control the resulting wave patterns \cite{Gollo2019}.
+We have evidenced a further crucial feature of heterogeneous networks: the existence of a subset of {\em metastable} nodes that, depending on the scale of observation of the network, can switch the community to which they belong.
+Understanding the general features of this class of nodes can be particularly relevant for controllability aims.
+For instance, one can expect this switching behavior on different scales $\tau$ to play a central role in forming attractors as expected for synchronization dynamics in hierarchic modular networks \cite{Villegas2014,Villegas2016}.
+A similar central role may be played in the metastable dynamics in human brain networks, where hubs have been elucidated to control the resulting wave patterns \cite{Gollo2019}.
 We conjecture that this subset of nodes may be involved in the observed disrupted hub organization in the topological disturbances associated with schizophrenia \cite{Fornito2014}, where the waste of hubs \cite{Bullmore2015} can lead to dysfunctions in controlling and integrating neuronal signals \cite{Klauser2017}.

-Finally, our new multi-scale Laplacian (MSL) approach sheds light on the origin of the resolution limit problem while giving a global overview of the importance of local communities in the entire network \cite{Fortunato2022}.
+We are aware of the computational burden represented by computing the full exponential of a matrix when analyzing the intrinsic network structure.
+Still, we offer a complete solution to scrutinize the full range of scales of a network by considering its entire set of eigenvalues.
+Instead, when dealing with large networks, we suggest considering a projection of the most significant eigenvalues of the N-dimensional k-space of $\hat L$ using the components of their eigenvectors as coordinates (a natural extension of previous spectral methods \cite{Donetti2004}, absent of any null-model).
+In a nutshell, this is the Taylor expansion of the Laplacian matrix up to the n-th order.
+Much further work is still needed to better understand the relevant number of eigenvalues as a function of the nature of the network.

-Altogether, we propose here a new approach to community detection in heterogeneous networks, the MSL algorithm, in the same framework of the recently introduced Laplacian Renormalization Group (LRG) \cite{LRG}, which is the natural extension to heterogeneous networks of the usual RG approach in statistical physics and statistical field theory.
-The proposed new method permits to reveal the ``building" blocks of the network at different scales controlling for resolution limit constraints.
-In particular, we scrutinize the direct links with previous definitions of network modularity, and present an overall picture of different frameworks and revealing their limitations.
+Altogether, we propose here a way of disentangling the intertwined mesh structure characterizing complex networks at every scale in the light of the recently formulated LRG \cite{LRG}.
+Also, the proposed formulation does not need any null-model to detect significant modules and naturally identifies the ``building" blocks of the network at different scales, controlling for resolution limit constraints.
+Moreover, we shed light on the very origin of the resolution limit problem while giving a global overview of the importance of local communities in the entire network \cite{Fortunato2022}.